As I’m sure most of you are aware the Premier has just announced that Victoria is going into a 5 day lock-down as of Midnight tonight.

 Here, we answer some of the most frequently asked questions concerning our dog training school classes.
 If you need more information, feel free to contact us anytime on (03) 9723 4387.

 Our puppy and dog training classes in Melbourne are held on the premises of Norwood Secondary College, located on Byron St in Ringwood (Melways Reference 49 K4).
 The dog training courses are conducted in an area containing basketball courts with full lighting and undercover areas, allowing our dog training classes to run in rain, hail or shine.
 Our dog training school can be accessed from Byron St- you can’t miss us!
 You’ll see signs both on Byron St and after you enter the school so you’ll know where to go.
 We recommend arriving fifteen minutes before the class begins and bringing your dog, a lead, and your dog’s vaccination card.
-No need to make a booking – simply come along.
 Follow us on Facebook for all dog training classes updates.

 For more details, please check out the location page